After a super party weekend, I thought it fitting to discuss what a lot of us will be dealing with tomorrow morning – <in horror> under eye bags.

 Belotero Dermal Filler

-Belotero is a dermal filler that has small enough beading to be precise enough to fill in the tiny areas around the fat pads under your eyes.
-Sounds counterintuitive, to add more filler to the bags, but by filling in those concave parts you can make the contrast less severe, making your under eye skin appear smoother, muting the appearance of under eye bags.
+It sounds counterintuitive, to add dermal filler to the bags but by filling in those concave parts you can make the contrast less severe, making your under eye skin appear smoother,

-TIP: Other fillers like Juvederm or Restalyne can also work but I first mentioned Belotero Balance since it’s low viscosity and harder for your injector to screw up.
-So, unless you trust your injector implicitly, you may want to try Belotero Balance you first time around.
+Other fillers like Juvederm or Restalyne can also work but I first mentioned Belotero Balance since it’s low viscosity and harder for your injector to screw up.
+So, unless you trust your injector implicitly, you may want to try Belotero Balance your first time around.

 Lower Eyelid Blepharoplasty